 The Purpose of Caulk and Why You Need Fresh Pool Caulking

-Expanding forces are always working on your pool.
-Wherever your home’s climate and location is, forces are straining the caulking in your pool.
+Expanding forces are constantly working on your pool.
+Wherever your home’s climate and location are, forces strain the caulking in your pool.
 This is particularly true if you live in a state where winter brings a freeze.
 In the pool’s lining and hidden away in all the concrete slabs, water freezes and expands, causing cracks in the caulking.

 This video demonstrates what can happen to a crack in a pool if it’s not taken care of early.

 Likewise, in warmer climates, the concrete surrounding pools expands just like ice.
-Since the caulking lines the concrete pool, there are some tremendous forces working to damage it.
+Since the caulking lines the concrete pool, some tremendous forces are working to damage it.

 Caulk also blocks the expansion joint from dirt, sand and stone particles, and biomass like leaves.
 If this excess material gets into the expansion joint, it could exert pressure that unmounts tiles or cracks the pool itself.